 Today, the vast majority of material disposed in the ocean is uncontaminated sediment (dredged material) removed from our nation’s waterways to support a network of coastal ports and harbors for commercial, transportation, national defense and recreational purposes.
 Other materials disposed in the ocean include human remains for burial at sea, vessels, man-made ice piers in Antarctica, and fish wastes.
-To find out where vessels have been disposed along with locations of ocean disposal sites, please visit our Ocean Disposal Map.
+To see locations of ocean disposal sites, ocean disposed vessels, marine mammal carcass disposals, and materials disposed under an MPRSA emergency permit, please visit our Ocean Disposal Map.

 The MPRSA and EPA’s ocean dumping regulations prohibit ocean dumping of certain materials, such as:

 - radiological, chemical and biological warfare agents;